jhuckaby/pixl-proxy/README.md

 }
 ```

 The reason for scrubbing these headers it that they get either removed or replaced in the back-end request, so it is useless and often times an error to include them.
-For example, the `Host` header is completely replaced every time, and `Connection` may differ between the client and back-end requests.
+For example, the `Connection` header may differ between the client and back-end requests.

 #### scrub_response_headers